Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 Alternatives

-While there are wider color gamut displays around this price range, if your work mainly involves using the sRGB color space, it’s best to just get an sRGB display and avoid dealing with calibrations, ICC profiles, sRGB color space emulation and general color management in Windows.
+While there are wider color gamut displays around this price range, if your work mainly involves using the sRGB color space, it’s best to just get an sRGB display and avoid dealing with calibrations, ICC profiles, sRGB color space emulation and general color management issues in Windows.

 The Pros: